Participatory status with the Council of Europe

 In July 2016, the Committee of Ministers adopted a new resolution on participatory status, Resolution (2016)3.
 It sets out the rules for the granting of participatory status to INGOs, gives more information on the background of the status, what it represents, the conditions to be met by INGOs and the possibilities it gives to INGOs to co-operate with the Council of Europe.
 If your INGO would like to apply for participatory status please read closely Resolution (2016)3 and refer to the section below "How to apply".

 The INGOs enjoying participatory status form the Conference of INGOs.
-Currently 288 INGOs hold participatory status.
 The Conference represents civil society at the Council of Europe and works to promote participatory democracy.
 In addition to holding two annual sessions a year, it organises events linked to the priorities of the Council of Europe.

 How to apply

-Participatory status is a status for international NGOs that are represented at European level.
+Participatory status is a status for international NGOs that are represented at European level and that have working relations with the Council of Europe.
 Before submitting with an application please check whether your INGO fulfils all the conditions listed in paragraph 2 of the Appendix to Resolution (2016)3.
 They are the following:

 Participatory status may be granted by the Council of Europe to INGOs: